pixelalbatross/accordion-block/README.md

 ## Description

-Accessible, and progressively enhanced accordion block for the WordPress block editor.
+An accessible, and progressively enhanced accordion block for the WordPress block editor.

 No styling is provided other than the essentials for toggling the visibility of accordion sections and working without JavaScript.